I built this to help me stop biting my nails.

 Each day covers one piece of habit reversal training or decoupling.
 These are the techniques that come up in the research on body-focused repetitive behaviors.
 The exercises are short.
 Most of them you can do at your desk.

-Eight weeks total.
+Twelve weeks total.
 If you miss a day, you pick up where you left off.
 Nothing resets.

 Photo journal